Updated 6 Jan 2022

-In the USA, all of the professional medical bodies concerned with fertility and pregnancy care have agreed that the vaccine should not be withheld from women who are trying to conceive, who are pregnant, or who are breastfeeding.
-The American Society for Reproductive Medicine (ASRM) has actually recommended that patients undergoing fertility treatment should be encouraged to receive vaccination.
+Official advice about vaccination for women who are pregnant, or hoping to conceive, has been confusing and has changed over time.
+In the USA, all of the professional medical bodies concerned with fertility and pregnancy care are agreed that the mRNA vaccines (Pfizer or Moderna) should not be withheld from women who are trying to conceive, who are pregnant, or who are breastfeeding.
+The American Society for Reproductive Medicine (ASRM) has actually recommended that patients undergoing fertility treatment should be encouraged to receive the vaccination.

 The advice from similar authorities in the UK and Ireland have been less clear-cut and has tended to be non-directive.
 Advice from professional bodies for women who are pregnant or are hoping to conceive is bound to change as time passes.
 Irish women who are pregnant are being offered either the Pfizer or Moderna vaccines by the HSE and are being advised not to be vaccinated either before 14 weeks or after 36 weeks.